 Removing snow isn’t just about keeping your deck looking tidy; it is about safety and structural integrity.

-2. The Structural Weight Limit: Snow is incredibly heavy, especially when it turns to compacted ice.
+• The Structural Weight Limit: Snow is incredibly heavy, especially when it turns to compacted ice.
 While a properly installed subframe can hold significant weight, allowing heavy snowdrifts to sit on your deck for weeks puts unnecessary dead-load stress on your timber joists and posts.

-Once the winter passes and the freezing temperatures lift, always give your decking a thorough wash with warm, soapy water.
 Even premium Calcium Chloride will leave a slight residue behind.
-A quick spring clean will flush out the decking grooves, wash away any remaining salt, and have your garden perfectly prepped for the summer BBQ season.
+A quick spring clean will flush out the decking grooves, wash away any lingering ice melt, and prepare your outdoor space for the summer.